 Nursery.
-The term "nursery" means any department facility designed to accommodate newborn children of incarcerated mothers, pursuant to New York state correctional law section 611 or any successor statute.
+The term "nursery" means any department facility designed to accommodate newborn children of [incarcerated mothers] mothers who are incarcerated, pursuant to New York state correctional law section 611 or any successor statute.

 Staff.
-The term "staff" means anyone, other than [an inmate] a person in custody, working at a facility operated by the department.
+The term "staff" means anyone, other than [an incarcerated individual] a person incarcerated, working at a facility operated by the department.

-Use of force A. The term "use of force A" means a use of force by staff on [an inmate] a person in custody resulting in an injury to staff or [inmate] a person in custody that requires medical treatment beyond the prescription of over-the-counter analgesics or the administration of minor first aid, including those uses of force resulting in one or more of the following treatments/injuries: (i) multiple abrasions and/or contusions; (ii) chipped or cracked tooth; (iii) loss of tooth; (iv) laceration; (v) puncture; (vi) fracture; (vii) loss of consciousness; including a concussion; (viii) suture; (ix) internal injuries, including but not limited to, ruptured spleen or perforated eardrum; and (x) admission to a hospital.
+Use of force A. The term "use of force A" means a use of force by staff on [an incarcerated individual] a person incarcerated that requires medical treatment beyond the prescription of over-the-counter analgesics or the administration of minor first aid, including those uses of force resulting in one or more of the following treatments/injuries: (i) multiple abrasions and/or contusions; (ii) chipped or cracked tooth; (iii) loss of tooth; (iv) laceration; (v) puncture; (vi) fracture; (vii) loss of consciousness; including a concussion; (viii) suture; (ix) internal injuries, including but not limited to, ruptured spleen or perforated eardrum; and (x) admission to a hospital.

-Use of force B. The term "use of force B" means a use of force by staff on [an inmate] a person in custody resulting in an injury to staff or [inmate] a person in custody that does not require hospitalization or medical treatment beyond the prescription of over-the-counter analgesics or the administration of minor first aid, including the following: (i) a use of force resulting in a superficial bruise, scrape, scratch, or minor swelling; and (ii) the forcible use of mechanical restraints in a confrontational situation that results in no or minor injury.
+Use of force B. The term "use of force B" means a use of force by staff on [an individual incarcerated] a person incarcerated resulting in an injury to staff or [individual incarcerated] a person incarcerated that does not require hospitalization or medical treatment beyond the prescription of over-the-counter analgesics or the administration of minor first aid, including the following: (i) a use of force resulting in a superficial bruise, scrape, scratch, or minor swelling; and (ii) the forcible use of mechanical restraints in a confrontational situation that results in no or minor injury.

-Use of force C. The term "use of force C" means a use of force by staff on [an inmate] a person in custody resulting in no injury to staff or [inmate] a person in custody, including incidents where use of oleoresin capsicum spray results in no injury, beyond irritation that can be addressed through decontamination.
+Use of force C. The term "use of force C" means a use of force by staff on [an incarcerated individual] a person incarcerated resulting in no injury to staff or [incarcerated individual] a person incarcerated, including incidents where use of oleoresin capsicum spray results in no injury, beyond irritation that can be addressed through decontamination.